nolanbconaway/nolanbconaway.github.io/content/articles/2022-workon.md

 3. `code .`
 4. Start work.

 I realized that, as a data scientist, the number of projects on which I work are very countable and do not commonly expand.
 I could automate the above workflow if I only _registered_ the projects and wrapped that workflow in a shell script.
-Once that is done, you can imagine [`alfred`](https://www.alfredapp.com/) or [`ulauncher`](https://ulauncher.io/) completions for lunching a workspace.
+Once that is done, you can imagine [`alfred`](https://www.alfredapp.com/) or [`ulauncher`](https://ulauncher.io/) completions for launching a workspace.

 ## Station registry